zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-utilities.md

 The standard EF Include is slow to use.
 The reason is that it cross joins the child records against the parent which means you load a significant amount of duplicate data.
 It means more data to transfer, more data to parse, more memory etc.

-Include EFU, on the other hand, runs two parallel queries and stitch the data together in memory.
+Include EFU, on the other hand, runs two parallel queries and stitches the data together in memory.

 ```csharp